-Call for Applications 2017 (Deadline 20 January 2017)
+Call for Applications 2022

 RVS is a national research school, with a grant of over NOK 23 million over eight years from the Norwegian Research Council.
-This grant ensures that the costs connected to participating in RVS courses and seminars will be covered by the RVS for our members.